pranabekka/pranabekka.github.io/content/borrow-infer.md

 but we cannot remove both while still allowing mutation.
-However, I might have a way to completely remove bugs and annotations at the same time, by using Rust's share xor mutate rule with a syntax tweak to infer clones, moves and borrows.
+However, I might have a way to completely remove bugs and annotations at the same time, by using Rust's share xor mutate rule and a syntax tweak, so that instead of just checking, we can infer clones, moves and borrows.

 We start by looking at moves in Rust: